 One result of this has been a rapid growth in space tourism, with journeys available to even middle-income citizens.
 For the super-rich, even excursions to the Moon's surface are now possible.
 Lunar bases, already established in previous decades, have been expanded.
 In addition to room for tourists, new scientific modules have been added with greenhouses, ice harvesting stations for water, and solar arrays built from lunar regolith.
 Corporate interests are now looking to exploit the Moon commercially.
 Though human presence is still confined to the poles, a number of prospecting missions are underway in preparation for mining operations.* Other long-term plans include solar power stations capable of beaming energy directly to Earth.
 In the more distant future, these may expand to completely encircle the Moon.*

 Most asteroids are processed in situ, as opposed to Earth orbit, due to fears of an accidental impact.
-For now, manoeuvring entire asteroids is seen as expensive and unnecessary in any case.
+For now, manoeuvring larger asteroids is seen as expensive and unnecessary in any case.
 Water-rich asteroids are particularly useful as the constituent hydrogen and oxygen can be turned into rocket fuel.
 As part of the commercialisation of space, numerous fuel depots are in place around the Earth-Moon system and Lagrange points.
-These are further reducing the cost of spaceflight, with most ships now only required to carry enough fuel to get into orbit.
-Longer and more complex missions are becoming possible with supplies available en route.*
+These are further reducing the cost of spaceflight, with most ships only required to carry enough fuel to get into orbit.
+Longer and more complex missions are possible with supplies available en route.*

 Ongoing conflicts around the world have spurred military powers to new heights.
 Developed nations are now turning to space to gain the advantage in next generation warfare.* The USA is prolific in this regard.
 In earlier decades, international treaties prevented the militarisation of space.
 However, some of the more powerful nations have moved projects forward in secret.
 In any case, the volatile and rapidly evolving political climate has led to new agreements being introduced.